fuxingZhang/watch-video/README.md

 Watch videos by using Node.js as a server

 ### Prepare
-1. need a video
+1. Need a video to put into the public folder
-2. edit src of video tag in the index.html
+2. Editing video tag in the public/index.html

 ### Run
 ```bash